zebubull/CBuild/README.md

 ## Use
 The repo comes with `bootstrap.exe`, a precompiled version of cbuild that can be used to compile itself. `bootstrap.exe` is likely an old version of cbuild so it is recommended to run it to compile the latest version of cbuild.
-After that, simply run `cbuild` in a directory with a cbuild config file to build your project.
+After that, simply run `cbuild.exe` in a directory with a cbuild config file to build your project.
+The first argument passed to `cbuild.exe` is the target rule to be followed.
+If no argument is provided, the default rule will be built.

 ## Configuration